mrinal-sourav/YouTubeCrawler/Readme.txt

 	WAIT TIME IS ADDED FOR "POLITENESS POLICY" WHILE CRAWLING. (set to 1.2 seconds) PLEASE DO NOT REDUCE IT LEST YOUTUBE THINKS YOU ARE A BOT.

-	It is advisable to crawl not more than 150 links as the subject matter of the SeedURL may diverge when the depth of crawl increases.

 	Actual number of urls in the crawled file may have slightly more links than specified.
 Links gathered may differ based on geographic location crawled from.